 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.

 Shift Work Sleep Disorder

+Is this topic for you?
 This topic is for people who have trouble sleeping because they work a night shift or rotating shifts.
 If you have trouble sleeping because of other reasons, see the topic Insomnia.
-Shift work sleep disorder is trouble sleeping because you work...
+What is shift work sleep disorder?
+Shift work sleep disorder is trouble sleeping because you work nights or...

 Sleep Disorders (PDQ): Supportive care - Patient Information [NCI]